 14. Reflect heat from radiators

 Fit enhancers behind your radiators to reflect heat back into the room.
-This prevents heat loss through the walls and can save seven per cent on heating bills.
-It should cost less than £10 per radiator.
+In addition to preventing heat loss through the walls, this can save as much as seven per cent on heating bills.
+It should cost less than £10 per radiator to install.

 15. Add a curtain lining